A California-native approach to an Arts & Crafts home

 RECYCLE, REDUCE, REPURPOSE

-This recently remodeled home designed by architect Gina Moffit was once nestled between a very large Coast Redwood and Incense Cedar that were heavily affected by the drought.
-In collaboration with our arborist and tree removal service we were able to repurpose sections of the trees within the landscape.
-This made it possible to unify the prominent interior wood features and cedar hot tub while minimizing the need to import more elements into the landscape.
+This recently remodeled home from the Arts & Crafts movement (1880-1910) was designed by architect Gina Moffit.
+A large Coast Redwood and Incense Cedar used to flank the home, but they were heavily affected by the drought and needed to be removed.
+In collaboration with our arborist and tree removal service we were able to repurpose sections of the trees and use them in the landscape.
+This unified the prominent wood features of the home’s interior and the outdoor cedar hot tub while minimizing the need to import more elements into the landscape.

 SUSTAINABLE RAIN GARDEN

-The welcoming front garden engages guests and directs their attention down a lovely path that divides the garden into three sections.
-Connected below grade, the picturesque rain garden captures and stores rainwater from the house’s roof, creating a self-sustaining, environmentally sensible green space.
-Drought-conscious features like this are particularly important in California and other summer-dry climates.
-They show you can have a lush-yet-earthy look with minimal irrigation.
+The welcoming front garden immediately engages guests and directs their attention down a lovely path that divides the garden into three sections.
+Connected below grade, the picturesque rain garden captures and stores rainwater from the roof, creating a self-sustaining, environmentally sensible green space.
+Drought-conscious features like this are particularly important in California and other summer-dry climates and prove you can have a lush-yet-earthy look with minimal irrigation.

 By maintaining the majority of the existing topography in the back garden we created a sunken patio space surrounded by an elevated woodland garden.
-Stone and brick veneer on the serpentine garden wall creates a warm, old-world feeling as it transitions into bench seating wrapped around a simple, yet inviting fire pit.
-These allow for versatility in regards to furniture and other hardscape elements—a fold-up round table can serve as the outdoor dining area.
+Stone and brick veneer on the serpentine garden wall creates a warm, old-world feeling as it transitions into bench seating wrapped around an inviting fire pit.
+The bench seating allows for versatility in regards to furniture and other hardscape elements and can easily transition to an outdoor dining area.